Jurassic Park (novel): Plot

-Meanwhile, the tour group, on their way back to the main lodge, discovers that dinosaurs have been escaping the island by stowing away on the supply boats.
-When the power is turned off, the tour group is left stranded next to the Tyrannosaurus rex enclosure due to the tour cars being powered by underground wires connected to the main power grid.
-A Tyrannosaurus rex breaks through the depowered electric fence and attacks the tour group.
-Grant rescues Tim and Lex, but Malcolm is severely injured and left behind, while Regis is killed and eaten.
-Muldoon and Gennaro, while searching for the tour group, find Malcolm and leave him in Harding's care.
+The tour group discovers that dinosaurs have escaped the island by stowing away on supply boats.
+When the power is turned off, they are left stranded next to the Tyrannosaurus rex enclosure and a Tyrannosaurus rex attacks them.
+Grant rescues Tim and Lex, but Malcolm is severely injured and left behind, while Regis is eaten.
+Muldoon and Gennaro, searching for the tour group, find Malcolm and leave him in Harding's care.

-Arnold tries to reboot the control room's systems and undo Nedry's meddling while repair crews begin patching up the park.
-However, the staff does not realize that a flaw in the rebooting process has left the main generators turned off, leaving only the overtaxed auxiliary generator operational.
+Arnold tries rebooting the control room's systems and undoing Nedry's sabotage while repair crews patch up the park.
+However, the staff does not realize that the rebooting process has left the main generators turned off, leaving only the overtaxed auxiliary generator operational.
 It quickly breaks down, disabling the entire island's power.
-The park's dangerous and untamed Velociraptors escape their enclosure and kill Arnold and Wu.
-Grant and the children make their way back to the island's control complex by rafting down a river on an inflatable boat, narrowly escaping multiple dinosaur attacks.
+Velociraptors escape their enclosure and kill Arnold and Wu.
+Grant and the children make their way back to the island's control complex by rafting down a river, narrowly escaping multiple dinosaur attacks.

 Grant and Tim restart the main generators and regain control of the park's systems.
-Warned by Grant that raptors are aboard, Gennaro contacts the island's departing supply ship and recalls it seconds before it makes landfall.
-Hammond, walking outdoors while contemplating InGen's future, is killed by a pack of Procompsognathus after he falls down a hill and breaks his ankle.
-Grant, Sattler, Muldoon, and Gennaro search for the surviving raptors and discover a vast nest hidden in the park's waterworks.
+Warned by Grant that raptors are aboard, Gennaro contacts the island's departing supply ship and recalls it.
+Hammond, walking outdoors while contemplating InGen's future, is killed by a pack of Procompsognathus after falling down a hill and breaking his ankle.
+Grant, Sattler, Muldoon, and Gennaro search for the surviving raptors and discover a nest hidden in the park's waterworks.

 Malcolm seemingly dies from his injuries.
 Everyone is evacuated by the Air Vigilance Service, which declares the dinosaurs hazardous and razes the island with napalm.
 The survivors are detained in a Costa Rican hotel.
 Weeks later, Grant is visited by Dr. Martin Gutierrez, an American doctor who lives in Costa Rica.
-Gutierrez informs Grant that an unknown pack of animals has been migrating through the Costa Rican jungle, implying that the surviving dinosaurs have been reintroduced into Earth's ecosystem.
+Gutierrez informs Grant that an unknown pack of animals is migrating through the Costa Rican jungle, implying that the surviving dinosaurs have been reintroduced into Earth's ecosystem.